The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 Best for fast deliveries with guaranteed shipping, package tracking, and no peak surcharges.

 We recognize those trademark brown vans anywhere.
 UPS (United Parcel Service) is a favorite among merchants because of their amazing customer service, package tracking abilities, and reliability.
 However, it is the most expensive option whether you ship from a regular pick-up or from a retail shop.
-It is notable, though, that UPS does not have any peak pricing or peak surcharges this year.
+Be aware, too, that amid Coronavirus disruptions UPS is adding peak surcharges this year, though it will apply only to higher volume and overseas shippers.

 - Great tracking